textpattern/textpattern.github.io/administration/comments-panel.md

 In order to quickly select ranges of comments click the checkbox of the first comment you want to mark, press and hold the shift key, then click the checkbox of the last comment in the range.
 All comments between will be checked too.
 You can add ranges to your selection by repeating these steps.

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
-The following changes are available:

-* Show
-* Hide (unmoderated)
-* Hide (spam)
-* Delete

 After selecting the options you want to perform click 'Go' to start the changes.
-A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and comments listed per page